Month: May 2021

 Snapping When Swollen

 The Venus flytrap snaps shut on its hapless prey by swelling cells in its leaves with water.
-Under the added pressure of a fly’s footstep, the leaves’ snapping instability triggers, Keep reading
+Under the added pressure of a fly’s footstep, the leaves’ snapping instability triggers, trapping the insect.
+Researchers are using similar physics to create jumping and snapping polymer gels, like the one seen below.

 Breaking Ocean Currents